7 Costly Mistakes to Avoid When You’re Paying Off Credit Card Debt

 There’s really only one way to get out of credit card debt: by paying off the balance.
 But there are plenty of pitfalls along the way to make the payoff more costly than it needs to be.

-Picking a method for paying down the balance should be your first step — there are plenty of options, including avalanche, snowball, stack and starve — but there are mistakes you should avoid to ensure you get the maximum value out of whatever method you choose.
+Picking a method for paying down the balance should be your first step — there are plenty of options, including avalanche, snowball and lasso — but there are mistakes you should avoid to ensure you get the maximum value out of whatever method you choose.

 We’re here to help you avoid the most common — and costly — errors people make when getting out of debt.
 Let it help you make the best money decisions during your climb.

 7 Credit Card Debt Mistakes to Avoid

 You’re ready to pay off that credit card.
 That’s great!
 But just randomly paying back money without a strategy could end up costing you more money.

 1. Forgoing a Budget